 by Cynthia M. Johnson, MA

 Myoclonus is a brief and rapid twitching of a muscle or group of muscles.
-The twitching happens quickly.
-It can’t be stopped or controlled.
+It cannot be stopped or controlled.

-Symptoms can vary from person to person.
-Movements are often described as jerking, twitching, or spasm that:
+Problems vary from person to person.
+A person will have jerking, twitching, or spasms that:

-Mild forms may be a twitch followed by release.
-Hiccups are one example of mild myoclonus.
-Moderate forms may cause shock-like spasm in muscle groups.
-Severe forms can then make it hard to eat, speak, or walk.
+Mild forms may be a twitch followed by release, such as hiccups.
+Moderate forms may cause a shock-like spasm in muscle groups.
+Severe forms can make it hard to eat, speak, or walk.

 Treatment will focus on the cause.
-The cause may not be clear or may not be curable.
-In this case, steps may be taken to better manage symptoms.
+The goal is to manage symptoms.

 Prevention will depend on the cause.